WebAssembly/binaryen/README.md

  * **asm2wasm**: An asm.js-to-WebAssembly compiler, built on Emscripten's asm optimizer infrastructure.
 That can directly compile asm.js to WebAssembly.
 You can use Emscripten to build C++ into asm.js, and together the two tools let you compile C/C++ to WebAssembly.
  * **wasm.js**: A polyfill for WebAssembly support in browsers.
 It receives an asm.js module, parses it using `asm2wasm`, and runs the resulting WebAssembly in a WebAssembly interpreter.
 It provides what looks like an asm.js module, while running WebAssembly inside.
+ * **wasm-shell**: A WebAssembly interpreter that can parse S-Expression format and run the spec tests.

 ## Building asm2wasm